imaneamirat/backup-wordpress/README.md

 Scripts to backup WordPress data to either FTP server or AWS S3 depending on the configuration parameters.

-It will make backup of wordpress MySQL database and wordpress Apache folder
+It will make backup of wordPress MySQL database and WordPress Apache folder

-Backup process follow a Backup Folder Rotation Strategy using RETENTION parameter
+Backup process follows a Backup Folder Rotation Strategy using RETENTION parameter

 By Default, this script will read configuration from file /etc/backup-wp.conf